Wednesday, June 26, 2013

 The Empty Copper Sea (John D. MacDonald, 1979)

-McGee and his sidekick Meyer are working on restoring (in their words it is "salvaging") reputation of their friend sailor Van Harder who has been framed by some sneaky asshole millionaire during the staging of his death.
-On their arrival to a small coast town in Florida they soon run into a usual bunch of protagonists: a wife (widow?), a beautiful Scandinavian missing secretary (mistress?), local policeman, night club piano player, loser addicted to a crystal meth, a bit mental millionaire's assistant and his beautiful sister etc etc. All entangled into dark and sinister mystery which will be revealed within a closed family circle.
-Not really a whodunnit type of revelation, more like moral and melodramatic type of crap.
+McGee and his sidekick Meyer are working on restoring (in their words, it is "salvaging") the reputation of their friend, sailor Van Harder, who has been framed by some sneaky asshole millionaire during the staging of his death.
+On their arrival in a small coastal town in Florida, they soon run into a usual bunch of protagonists: a wife (widow?), a beautiful Scandinavian missing secretary (mistress?), a local policeman, a night club piano player, a loser addicted to crystal meth, a bit mental millionaire's assistant and his beautiful sister, etc, etc. All entangled in a dark and sinister mystery which will be revealed within a closed family circle.
+Not really a whodunnit type of revelation, more like a moral and (way too!) melodramatic type of crap.

-Not too original but then again it doesn't really need to be.
-Lots of great books follow this formulaic template and lots of them manage to pull off good story and satisfying reading.
-Not this one, there are more things misfiring here than actually functioning.
+Not too original, but then again, it doesn't really need to be.
+Many great books follow this formulaic template, and many of them manage to craft a good story and provide a satisfying reading.
+Not this one, more things are misfiring here than actually functioning.

 There's no suspense built up, almost no corpses right until the end.
 Which is understandable since our two amateurish detectives don't really stir things up when they arrive.
-They just wonder around and keep interviewing locals without much of any solid progress.
-McGee does manage to score with a piano player and they all get drunk on an occasion and there's this pathetic meth addict that gets killed in a car accident but none of these episodes have any real impact on the main story.
+They just wander around and keep interviewing locals without much solid progress.
+McGee does manage to score with a piano player, and they all get drunk on occasion, and there's this pathetic meth addict who gets killed in a car accident, but none of these episodes have any real impact on the main story.

-Pretty boring stuff but still bearable.
-Looks like MacDonald realized that sad fact himself, so at the beginning of the 10th chapter everything changes.
-Unfortunately for the worse - instead of concentrating on the plot twists and shifting up the pace/suspense gear, our hero falls in love!?!?
-So fast forward few chapters and his case is still stuck but his chosen one is already "one of the truly great, all-time, record-breaking, incomparable girls" and they spend quality time dreaming on the sand dunes, swimming, lighting fire, talking, kissing...
+Pretty dull stuff, but still bearable.
+Looks like MacDonald realised that sad fact himself, so at the beginning of the 10th chapter, everything changes.
+But, unfortunately, for the worse.
+Instead of concentrating on the plot twists and shifting up the pace/suspense gear, our hero falls in love!?!?
+So, fast forward a few chapters, and his case is still stuck, but his chosen one is already "one of the truly great, all-time, record-breaking, incomparable girls," and they spend quality time dreaming on the sand dunes, swimming, lighting fires, talking, and kissing...

-I also had a bit of a problem with the narration.
-Language is good and fluent and it's well written and all but everything just takes so fucking loooong.
-There are pages and even chapters without hardly any decent action or dialogs.
-Way too many tedious descriptions and unnecessary sub plots, especially those related to (doctor of economy!)
+I also had a problem with the narration.
+Language is good and fluent, and it's well written and all, but everything just takes so fucking loooong.
+There are pages and chapters without action or dialogue.
+Way too many tedious descriptions and unnecessary subplots, especially those related to (doctor of economy!)
 Meyer are hard to digest.
-Not of course to mention and bitch again about the "romantic" crap.
+Not to mention and bitch again about the "romantic" crap.

 Not sure how to feel about this one.
-I was looking forward to read McGee book again and maybe this is a reason why I felt so disappointed and even cheated.
-Needed to remind myself that this was 17th of the series and that MacDonald was more than sixty years old when he wrote it.
-So let's not hold it too much against him.
-Maybe he simply got a bit bored with his hero and/or allowed his senile romantic fantasies about beautiful and perfect beach girls to creep into the story way more than they should.
+I was looking forward to reading McGee book again, and this may be a reason why I felt so disappointed and even cheated.
+I need to remind myself that this was the 17th of the series and that MacDonald was more than sixty years old when he wrote it.
+So let's not hold it against him too much.
+Maybe he simply got a bit bored with his hero and/or allowed his senile romantic fantasies about beautiful and perfect beach girls to creep into the story more than they should.

 2/5